 If your municipality in Idaho does require a bartending training, we provided a list of state-approved course providers below.

 It is important to keep in mind that some employers, counties, and cities will require bartenders to complete such courses regardless of state laws.

 This post was updated on March 31, 2020.

 Minimum Age To Serve Alcoholic Beverages In Idaho:

 Boise City Bartending License Requirements:

-- In the city of Boise, Bartenders or any person to sell, or dispense any alcoholic beverage MUST obtain the appropriate license or permit required by city ordinance.
+In the city of Boise, bartenders or any person that sells, or dispenses any alcoholic beverage MUST obtain the appropriate license or permit required by city ordinance.

 - ServSafe Alcohol

 - Learn2Serve training for on premise servers and sellers of alcohol

 No, as you can see above, there are multiple options to become a certified server of alcohol in Idaho.